New Research · Farah et al., JACC 2026

 The Scale of the Problem

-Every year, 3 million Americans have a heart attack.
+Every year, around 1 million Americans have a heart attack.
 Most of them didn't see it coming.

 They had checkups.
 They knew their cholesterol.
 Some even had “good” numbers.
 What they didn't know — what no standard test measured — was the genetic blueprint already shaping their risk since birth.